COVID-19: working safely guide following step 4

 Welcome to the South Cambridgeshire District Council re-opening and working safely page.
 This page is here for businesses to keep up to date with the latest on working safely now that we have entered step 4 in the government's roadmap out of lockdown.
 Here you will find general information for all businesses and sector specific up to date government guidance and sector specific re-opening checklists.
 You will also be able to see links to other useful information along with information regarding financial help and other guidance you might want to read up on.

 Business sector guidelines

-Whilst South Cambridgeshire District Council aims to keep these business pages updated, the most current guidance for each business sector with regards to working safely during coronavirus (COVID-19) can always be found on the Government website.
+Whilst South Cambridgeshire District Council aims to keep these business pages updated, the most current guidance for each business sector regarding working safely during coronavirus (COVID-19) can always be found on the Government website.
 Here are links to specific sectors guidance and FAQ's: